 At this point, the cervix would have dilated to about 4 – 7 cm.
 Also, the contractions will be stronger and last for 45 – 60 seconds, with about 3 – 5 minutes interval.
 During the active labor stage, you should call your health care provider or head to the hospital.

 This is the final stage of labor before the birth of your baby.
 At this point, the cervix is about 8-10 cm wide and contractions are longer and more intense.
 In fact, these contractions may seem to overlap.
+It is during this stage that your baby crowns and is ready to be delivered.
 Each contraction will last for about 60 – 90 seconds with about 2 minutes intervals.

 How Long Does Labor Last?